exasol/exasol-rest-api/doc/design.md

 ### API Token Configuration
 `dsn~api-token-configuration~1`

-ERA trims surrounding whitespace from configured API tokens at startup and refuses to start when the resulting token list is empty, contains an empty token, or contains a token shorter than 30 characters.
+ERA refuses to start when the API token list is empty, contains an empty token, or contains a token shorter than 30 characters with trimmed leading and trailing whitespace.

 Covers: